Achalasia in Children

 Achalasia is a rare disease that makes it hard to swallow foods and liquids.
 In achalasia, there is a problem with the tube that carries food from the mouth to the stomach (esophagus).
 The muscles that make the esophagus contract and push food down to the stomach don’t work well.
 The muscle contractions get weak.

-It affects males and females equally.
 In some cases, there may be a family history of achalasia.

 What causes achalasia in a child?

 Achalasia happens because of problems with the nerve cells in the esophageal muscles.
-Experts don’t know what causes these abnormalities.
+Experts don’t know what causes these problems.
 In children, achalasia is often linked with other conditions.
 These include adrenal glucocorticoid deficiency, Allgrove syndrome, and Down syndrome.

 What are the symptoms of achalasia in a child?